SNAP Benefits in New Jersey: How to Apply and Qualify

 You can find your specific payment date in our New Jersey deposit schedule.

-See New Jersey EBT deposit schedule for 2025
+See New Jersey EBT deposit schedule 2026

 How to Check Your EBT Card Balance